nhaar/Waddle-Forever/guide/GUIDE.md

 > [!WARNING]
 > You can only have one client open at a time

+# Logging In

+You don't create accounts, all you need to do is to login with the name you want.
+You can use any password, it will always work.

 # How to play in Browser or Flash Projector

 Instead of using the built-in client, you can play in browser or flash projector if that is better for you.